 We walked in and I tapped Tom on his shoulder and pointed to two unoccupied chairs next to each other, and we walked over and sat down.
 Mom walked up to the admissions desk and talked to the girl sitting there.
 They were smiling so it seemed like they knew each other.
 Mom turned and pointed at us, then turned back and spent a couple minutes talking to the admissions girl.
 I guess they were done because Mom walked over to us and grinned.

 “Here, put these around your left wrists and snap them closed, and attach these labels to the outside of your jackets.
 Let’s go.
 You can visit with Kyle and Mark until Mark has to go in for his MRI, then both of you and Kyle will have to return here to the waiting room, and so will I and Mrs. Hutchins.
 It will take about an hour for the scan to be finished and a preliminary analysis to be prepared, and there’s no need for you to wait around here while that’s happening.
 In that case I’m going to take Mrs. Hutchins home with me.
-I recommend that the three of you come along and go home.
+I recommend that the three of you come along and I’ll drop you off at the William’s.
 After that, once I hear about Mark I’ll let you know.
 Okay?”

 “I guess so.
 It just seems like we’re abandoning him here in the hospital, but if we can come back when he’s finished getting his MRI then that’s okay.”